-Included in total LHI, net, as of December 31, 2021 and 2020, was \$53,369 and \$358,042, respectively, of PPP loans, which are carried at fair value.
-The following table summarizes the PPP fee income and net gain (loss) due to the change in the fair value of PPP loans which are included in government guaranteed loan income, net on the Company's consolidated statements of income and in change in fair value of government guaranteed loans using fair value option on the Company's consolidated statements of cash flows.
+Included in total LHI, net, as of December 31, 2022 and 2021, was \$1,995 and \$53,369, respectively, of PPP loans, which are carried at fair value.
+The following table summarizes the PPP fee income and net gain due to the change in the fair value of PPP loans which are included in government guaranteed loan income, net on the Company's consolidated statements of income and in change in fair value of government guaranteed loans using fair value option on the Company's consolidated statements of cash flows.

-December 31, 2021 December 31, 2020
+Decem ber 31, 2022 De cember 31, 2021

-PPP fee income \$ 7,721 \$ 12,811
+PPP fee income \$ 7,721

-Net gain (loss) due to the change in fair value 1,531 (1,799)
+Net gain due to the change in fair value 258 1,531

 These PPP loans were originated through an application to the SBA under the Coronavirus Aid, Relief, and Economic Security ("CARES") Act and are 100% forgivable if certain criteria are met by the borrowers.
-As of December 31, 2021 we believe a majority of the Company's PPP loans will meet such criteria.
+As of December 31, 2022 we believe a majority of the Company's PPP loans will meet such criteria.